ValerieNguy/CSE151A_Final_Project/README.md

 ### Model 1: Linear Regression

 The first model implemented was a Linear Regression model, serving as a baseline to predict total_amount based on the selected features.
 The purpose of this model was to establish a reference point for evaluating the performance of more complex models.
 The dataset was split into training and testing subsets using an 80:20 ratio, with a random_state of 151 to ensure reproducibility.
 The model was trained with default hyperparameters and evaluated using Mean Squared Error (MSE) on both training and testing sets.
-This baseline provides a straightforward yet effective comparison for subsequent models.
+Additionally, we used accuracy as an easily interpretable standard performance metric, since there is no extraordinary penalty for false positives or negatives that would incentivize us to use a more targeted metric like precision or recall.
+Although the linear regression model performed poorly in terms of loss and accuracy, its relatively small gap between training and testing MSE indicates a high degree of generalizability.
+This model provides a solid baseline as a straightforward yet effective comparison for subsequent models.

 ### Model 2: Decision Tree Regressor

 The Decision Tree Regressor was introduced to address non-linear relationships in the dataset that the Linear Regression model could not capture.
 Its purpose was to improve prediction accuracy by modeling complex interactions between features.
 The dataset was split into training and testing sets using the same 80:20 ratio and random_state=151 as Model 1 for consistency.
 Hyperparameter tuning was performed to optimize the model, focusing on parameters such as max_depth to control tree depth and prevent overfitting, min_samples_split to determine the minimum number of samples required to split a node, and min_samples_leaf to specify the minimum number of samples required in a leaf node.
 The model’s performance was evaluated using Mean Squared Error (MSE) on both training and testing datasets, ensuring a robust assessment of its predictive capabilities.
+Although there was a noticeable drop in MSE and accuracy, the relative gap between training and testing MSE grew significantly, indicating the presence of overfitting, to which decision trees are known to be prone.
+While this was concerning, its reduced loss meant that this model showed promise as a viable means of predicting taxi fares.

 ### Model 3: Random Forest Regressor

-The Random Forest Regressor was introduced to improve generalization and reduce overfitting compared to the Decision Tree model.
+To solve the problem of overfitting in Model 2, a Random Forest Regressor was introduced to improve generalization.
 By leveraging an ensemble approach, this model aimed to better capture non-linear relationships and variability within the dataset.
 The dataset was split into training and testing subsets using the same 80:20 ratio and random_state=151 as the previous models.
-Hyperparameter tuning was conducted using GridSearchCV on a 10% random sample of the training data, optimizing parameters such as n_estimators (number of trees in the forest), max_depth (maximum depth of each tree), min_samples_split (minimum samples required to split a node), and min_samples_leaf (minimum samples required in a leaf node).
+Hyperparameter tuning was conducted using GridSearchCV on a 30% random sample of the training data, optimizing parameters such as n_estimators (number of trees in the forest), max_depth (maximum depth of each tree), min_samples_split (minimum samples required to split a node), and min_samples_leaf (minimum samples required in a leaf node).
 The best hyperparameters were identified using 3-fold cross-validation.
+These changes were made to reduce computational cost, since running this model took significantly longer due to the increased amount of possible hyperparameter combinations.
 The final model was then trained on the full training dataset using these optimized parameters.
 Performance was evaluated on both training and testing datasets using Mean Squared Error (MSE), providing insights into the model’s ability to generalize and predict effectively.
+This model exhibited the best performance of all our models by far in terms of both loss and accuracy,

 ## Conclusion